ywongau/tetris/README.md

 Guinea Bricks is a guinea pig themed Tetris fan game that follows [Tetris Guildline](https://tetris.fandom.com/wiki/Tetris_Guideline)

+It uses React, game engine is test driven with Mocha, Chai, Sinon and React Testing Library

+No guinuea pigs were harmed during its production

 Rules implemented:
  - Playfield
  - Tetromino colors